Philippians 4:8c

-Paul is challenging Euodia and Syntyche to think in an entirely different way.
-They suffered defeat by bitterness towards each other.
-If they are to conquer these thoughts they must replace them with the way God thinks.
+Paul was challenging Euodia and Syntyche to think in an entirely different way.
+They suffered defeat because of bitterness towards each other.
+If they were to conquer these thoughts, they must replace them with the way God thinks.

 The second item that will counteract bitterness is to think about that which is “noble.”